-Many people in Lyttelton would like a reduction in the negative effects of port operations, such as noise, dust and traffic, on the township.
+Many people in Lyttelton would like the negative effects of port operations, such as noise, dust, and traffic on the township to be reduced.
 These aspirations are discussed in the Lyttelton Master Plan.
-The desire for trucks to be re-routed off Norwich Quay is discussed in section 3.6.
+The desire for trucks to be re-routed off Norwich Quay is discussed in Section 3.6.
 Other community concerns and aspirations related to the recovery of the Port are set out below.